 Financial Aid Video

 Tuition refunds are computed according to the date that the student drops one or more courses.
-Refunds are processed automatically by the college and take approximately 8-10 weeks from the date the college receives payment.
+Refunds are processed automatically by CUNY on a weekly basis.
 This does not include regular Title IV (PELL) disbursements.
 Non-instructional fees are non-refundable, except when courses are cancelled by the college or if the student enters Military, Peace Corps or Vista service.

 Students who drop courses from their record during the Change of Program period are entitled to a refund according to the following schedule: